Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 5.1.3 Proof of tax payments for the authorities of the worker's country of residence

 As a rule, workers also pay tax on earnings in Finland to their country of residence.
-Double taxation is eliminated in the worker’s country of residence according to the applicable tax treaty.
+The elimination of double taxation is governed by international tax treaties.
+The double taxation of income is eliminated in the worker’s country of residence according to the provisions of the applicable tax treaty.
 Any tax paid to Finland by a worker on his or her earnings is taken into account in the calculation of tax payable to the worker’s country of residence.
-The elimination of double taxation is governed by international tax treaties.

 5.1.4 Tax assessment in Finland

-It is normal procedure in Finland that the authorities assess taxes on individual taxpayers’ wages the year after the wages are earned.
+Tax assessment is performed in the year following the tax year.
 At that stage, your final tax liability is calculated on the basis of the actual income earned.
 If the tax you paid in advance is not enough to satisfy the final tax liability, you must pay “back tax” to make up the difference.
 In the inverse case, if more than the required amount of tax was paid in advance, the excess is refunded.

 Each year in spring, the Finnish Tax Administration sends workers a pre-completed tax return relating to the previous tax year’s income and deductions.
 The pre-completed tax return, which is sent to your home address in your country of residence, shows the wages reported by the employer and the length of employment in Finland.
 Workers who are not sent a pre-completed tax return are responsible for completing their tax return for Finland.